Privacy Policy

 UK GDPR: Users in the United Kingdom are covered by the UK GDPR (as retained in UK law by the European Union (Withdrawal) Act 2018).
 Transfers to the UK benefit from the EU adequacy decision for the UK.
 Rights and contact details under §8 apply equally to UK data subjects.

-All international transfers are subject to appropriate safeguards.
 You may request details of the specific safeguards in place by contacting us at support@casestories.com.

 11. Children's Privacy